 A tax break can significantly reduce a taxpayer's taxable income.
 A tax deduction, a tax credit, or a tax exemption could be used for tax savings.
 Tax breaks are the most preferred way to boost the economy by raising the money taxpayer's required to spend or the money businesses required to invest in their growth.

 Tax Deduction– A tax deduction reduces the amount of taxable income.
-You deduct the amount of tax deduction from your income, which lower down your taxable income.
+You deduct the amount of tax deduction from your income, which lowers down your taxable income.
 Less the taxable income, smaller the tax bill.

 Tax Credit– A tax credit offsets the taxpayer’s liability on a pound-for-pound basis.
 This has a higher impact than a deduction, which merely reduces taxable income.
 In effect, a tax credit is applied to the taxpayer's tax liability after all deductions from taxable income are made.